CalcKit — Free UK Calculators

 Yes.
 Second homes and buy-to-let properties attract a 5% surcharge (from April 2025, increased from 3%) on top of standard SDLT rates.
 This applies from the first pound.
 On a £200,000 second home, you'll pay £11,500: standard stamp duty of £1,500 plus the 5% surcharge of £10,000.

 Yes.
 Scotland uses Land and Buildings Transaction Tax (LBTT) and Wales uses Land Transaction Tax (LTT) — both with different rates and thresholds to SDLT.
-This stamp duty land tax calculator covers England and Northern Ireland only.
-If you're buying in Scotland or Wales, use the respective LBTT or LTT calculators from their revenue authorities.
+Use the Nation selector above to switch this calculator between England/Northern Ireland (SDLT), Scotland (LBTT), and Wales (LTT) rates.

 Related Articles